electricimp/impTest/README.md

 ### New Project Configuration

 Configuration file can be generated with command `imptest init`.
-`-c` option is used to define the name of file.
-If `-c` is not provided __.imptest__ file in current directory will be used.
+`-c` option is used to provide the file name.
+If configuration file is not defined __.imptest__ file in current directory will be used.
-Relative or absolute path can be used in `-c` option.
+Relative or absolute path can be used with `-c` option.
-All parent directories have to be created before configuration file generation.
+Generation will fail if any directory in the path does not exist.
 You will be asked for [configuration properties](#test-project-configuration) during the generation.

 `imptest init` command can also be used to update existing configuration.